-- 3.1.3.1 The entire text of the Occupational Exposure to Hazardous Chemicals in Laboratories standard (29 CFR 1910.1450) is available on the EH&S lab safety web page. - 3.1.3.2 Safety Data Sheets (SDS) detailing chemical or mixture specific physical and hazard assessment information are available on the SDS web page. - 3.1.3.3 How to Read a SDS is a short, section-by-section explanation of the SDS components available on the EH&S Lab Safety Resource Guide. - 3.2 Laboratory Specific Training.
+3.1.3.1 The Occupational Exposure to Hazardous Chemicals in Laboratories standard (29 CFR 1910.1450).

+3.1.3.2 Safety Data Sheets (SDSs) detailing chemical specific physical and hazard assessment information are available for access by all users and are maintained by each department/functional area.

+3.1.3.3 How to Read a SDS - Online training on how to read an SDS is available on the UNCP Learning Management System (via BraveWeb).

+3.2 Laboratory Specific Training.
 Each laboratory supervisor will provide lab specific training.
-Training will include: - 3.2.1 Location of emergency equipment such as eyewash stations, fire extinguishers, fire pull stations, safety showers, etc.
+Training will include:

+3.2.1 Location of emergency equipment such as eyewash stations, fire extinguishers, fire pull stations, safety showers, etc.

-- 3.2.2 How to use personal protective equipment in the laboratory. - 3.2.3 Emergency Evacuation Plan, including exits, evacuation routes and designated meeting locations. - 3.2.4 Chemical labeling, storage, and waste disposal procedures. - 3.2.5 Location of designated areas for use of carcinogens, reproductive toxins or acutely toxic substances. - 3.2.6 Location and access instructions for a copy of the laboratory chemical inventory, Chemical Hygiene Plan, safety data sheets and laboratory specific standard operating procedures/lab safety plans or methodologies. - 3.2.7 Any other pertinent information deemed important by the laboratory supervisor. - 3.2.8 A record of lab specific training, including the trainee's signature and list of items covered shall be maintained by the Principal Investigator or Lab Supervisor (Current UNCP Faculty or Staff).
-A copy of all training records shall be available for review by EH&S during annual laboratory inspections.
+3.2.2 How to use personal protective equipment in the laboratory.

+3.2.3 Emergency Evacuation Plan, including exits, evacuation routes and designated meeting locations.

+3.2.4 Chemical labeling, storage, and waste disposal procedures.

+3.2.5 Location of designated areas for use of carcinogens, reproductive toxins or acutely toxic substances.

+3.2.6 Location and access instructions for a copy of the laboratory chemical inventory, Chemical Hygiene Plan, SDSs, and laboratory specific standard operating procedures/lab safety plans or methodologies.

+3.2.7 Any other pertinent information deemed important by the laboratory supervisor.

+3.2.8 A record of lab specific training, including the trainee's signature and list of items covered shall be maintained by the Principal Investigator or Lab Supervisor (Current UNCP Faculty or Staff).
+A copy of all training records shall be available for review by EHS during annual laboratory inspections.